After the turkey, the football games, and the Black Friday frenzy, there’s a special day set aside to support local, neighborhood businesses…

 With those kinds of numbers — and with more and more consumers on board with “buying local” — Small Business Saturday is a big opportunity for small business owners and service providers.

-To help make sure you’re ready for Small Business Saturday 2022, we put together the best tips and tricks for getting the most out of such a fun and supportive day.
+To help make sure you’re ready, we put together the best tips and tricks for getting the most out of such a fun and supportive day.

 Plan a Promotion